epfl-matmat/matmat.org/publications.md

 # Publications

+List of published articles of the MatMat group and older publications of Michael Herbst.

 {{allpublications}}

-\newline
-For older publications of Michael Herbst please have a look at <https://michael-herbst.com/publications>.